Evolinox/SpookBot/README.md

 ## Setup
 First Start might be a bit buggy.
-Go to "Edit -> Set Token" and paste your Bot Token there, then go to "Edit -> Set Activity" and paste your Bot Activity in there.
-Lastly, go to "Edit -> Set Command Prefix" and set something like "s!" as your Bots Command Prefix.
+Go to "Settings -> Set Token" and paste your Bot Token there, then go to "Settings -> Set Activity" and paste your Bot Activity in there.
+Lastly, go to "Settings -> Set Command Prefix" and set something like "s!" as your Bots Command Prefix.
-Now restart the Programm and the Bot should all be setup.
+Now restart the Bot with "SpookBot -> Restart" and the Bot should all be setup.

 ## Roadmap
 #### Short term goals